FOR-TIMI/react-portfolio-web/README.md

 A responsive, single page application for developers to showcase their skills

 ## Customize Portfolio
-- Colors:
+- ### Colors:
   To customize the colors to the colors you want, CSS variables are used in the [index.css file](https://github.com/FOR-TIMI/react-portfolio-web/blob/main/src/index.css).
 There you can update the variables to set your custom colors
-   - Background Color: To set a new background color, update the `--color-bg` CSS variable and set your custom color in rbg, hex,hsl.
+   - ### Background Color: <br>
+      To set a new background color, update the `--color-bg` CSS variable and set your custom color in rbg, hex,hsl.
      ```:root{
      --color-bg: YOUR CUSTOM COLOR CODE; //This line
      }
       ```
-   - Background Color Variant: To set a update background color variant , update the `--color-bg-variant` CSS variable and set your custom color in rbg, hex,hsl
+   - ### Background Color Variant: <br>
+        To set a update background color variant , update the `--color-bg-variant` CSS variable and set your custom color in rbg, hex,hsl
      ```
      :root{
      --color-bg-variant: YOUR CUSTOM COLOR CODE; //This line
      }
       ```
+   - ### Primary Color:<br>
-   - Primary Color: To update the primary color, update the  `--color-primary`CSS variable and set your custom color in rbg, hex,hsl.
+        To update the primary color, update the  `--color-primary`CSS variable and set your custom color in rbg, hex,hsl.
      ```
      :root{
      --color-primary: YOUR CUSTOM COLOR CODE; //This line
      }
       ```
-   - Primary Color variant: To update the primary color, update the  `--color-primary`CSS variable and set your custom color in rbg, hex,hsl.
+   - ### Primary Color variant: <br>
+      To update the primary color, update the  `--color-primary` CSS variable and set your custom color in rbg, hex,hsl.
      ```
      :root{
      --color-primary: YOUR CUSTOM COLOR CODE; //This line
      }
       ```

-- Resume:
+- ### Resume:
    To add your custom images to the project, do the following
     - Navigate to the [assets folder](https://github.com/FOR-TIMI/react-portfolio-web/tree/main/src/assets).
     - rename, save your resume as `CV.pdf` and move it into the assets folder.